Tarmil/FSharp.SystemTextJson/README.md

 * Does FSharp.SystemTextJson allocate memory?

 As little as possible, but unfortunately the `FSharp.Reflection` API it uses requires some allocations.
 In particular, an array is allocated for as many items as the record fields or union arguments, and structs are boxed.

+* Are there any benchmarks, eg. against Newtonsoft.Json?

+Not yet.